Main Range National Park Brisbane | Southern Queensland Country

 Park features

 Rugged mountain ranges, spectacular lookouts and rare wildlife feature in this prestigious Gondwana Rainforests of Australia World Heritage Area park.
-Main Range National Park covers 30,170.5 ha.
+Main Range National Park covers 30,170.5ha.
 A mosaic of vegetation types occurs in the park.
 Rainforests grow in moist or sheltered locations, with open eucalypt forest occurring on the drier ridges and valleys.
 Montane heath vegetation grows on the cliffs and rocky outcrops.

-These diverse habitats shelter much wildlife, including the seldom seen Albert's lyrebird, the endangered eastern bristlebird and the vulnerable black-breasted button-quail.
-Populations of these birds and other wildlife have been threatened by land clearing and inappropriate fire regimes in South East Queensland.
+These diverse habitats shelter much wildlife, including the seldom seen Albert's lyrebird, the endangered eastern bristlebird and the vulnerable, black-breasted button-quail.
+Populations of these birds and other wildlife have been threatened by land clearing and inappropriate fire regimes in south-east Queensland.

 A restricted plant species, the giant spear lily Doryanthes palmeri, also occurs in the park.
 Careful management is essential for the continued survival of the park's habitats and the wildlife that lives in them.